Home | Blog | 22 Ways to Add More Value to Your eCommerce Site

 Many businesses have utilized a Frequently Asked Questions page to great success.
 By answering any possible question visitors may have, you will be able to quell any purchase hesitations, redirect them to further content on your site to learn more, establish yourself as a helpful source, and minimize the number of returns and dissatisfied customers.

-We hope these strategies will be a good start to taking your site to the next level, but they are just that: a start.
+With these 22 additional strategies, retailers can start taking their site to the next level.
+However, these resources are just that: a start.
 In order to constantly beat and outrank your competition, you must approach each strategy with an open mind and a high degree of creativity.

 Ronald Dod is the Chief Marketing Officer and Co-founder of Visiture, an end-to-end eCommerce marketing agency focused on helping online merchants acquire more customers through the use of search engines, social media platforms, marketplaces, and their online storefronts.
 His passion is helping leading brands use data to make more effective decisions in order to drive new traffic and conversions.